 • Our events are designed according to the 4R logic (refuse/reduce/reuse/recycle) leading us to make decisions that limit their impact; such as the reduction or removal of carpets in common areas.

-• We are also working to pool the scenography and decorative arrangements as soon as possible; let’s favor non-vintage signage, reusable from one edition to another, and limit the printing of visitor aid documents.
+• We also work to consolidate scenography and decorative setups whenever possible; prioritize reusable, non-dated signage from one edition to the next; and minimize the printing of visitor guides.

-• Each event has its specificities, we also adapt our approach to each show.
-For example, at Wine Paris Vinexpo Paris, Vinexposium has implemented an effective action plan:
+• Each event having its own specifics, we also adapt our approach to each show.
+For example, at Wine Paris, Vinexposium has implemented an effective action plan:

 • +100,000 glass bottles collected and cleaned